Proclamation of accession of Charles III: Provincial proclamations

+No formal proclamation ceremony was held in Quebec.
+However, on 10 September, Lieutenant Governor Michel Doyon and his wife, Pauline Théberge, issued a press release marking the accession of Charles as king and Camilla as queen consort.

 New Brunswick

-The proclamation in New Brunswick was held at Government House in Fredricton on 10 September.
-The ceremony began with a traditional blessing by Wolastoqi Elder Imelda Perley, a prayer by Anglican Bishop of Fredricton David Edwards and remarks by Premier Blaine Higgs.
+The ceremony in New Brunswick began with a traditional blessing by Wolastoqi Elder Imelda Perley, a prayer by Anglican Bishop of Fredericton David Edwards, and remarks by Premier Blaine Higgs.
 Lieutenant Governor Brenda Murphy then read out the proclamation, which was followed by singing of God Save the King and a 21-gun salute.